alemonmk/ansible_boulder_deployment/README.md

 2. Set up DNS records:

-   - sub domain names that serve ACME and OCSP requests, and
+   - sub domain names that serve ACME and OCSP requests, for example:

+     - `pki.example.com` to serve ACME,

+     - `ocsp.pki.example.com` to OCSP.

+     and set `api_domain` as the ACME domain name, `ca_policies.ocsp_domain` as the OCSP domain name.

    - a CAA record, otherwise Boulder cannot issue certificate to any of your servers.